Overview

 José Luis Domínguez Mondragon, Associate Professor of Instruction, Department of Instrumental Studies, Boyer College of Music and Dance; MA, University of Chichester.

-Edward Flanagan, Associate Professor, Department of Music Studies, Boyer College of Music and Dance; PhD, Temple University.
+Christopher Farr, Assistant Professor of Instruction, Department of Music Studies, Boyer College of Music and Dance; MAT, University of the Arts.

 Rachelle Fleming, Associate Professor, Department of Vocal Arts, Boyer College of Music and Dance; DMA, University of Miami.